sohooo/crush-utils/README.md

 ./flows/user_activity/user_activity.sh username [days]
 ```

-The script resolves the user, gathers activity from the past `days` (default `7`), stages structured JSON and text context, then opens the `flows/user_activity` Crush pipeline to produce a concise activity report.
+The script resolves the user, gathers activity from the past `days` (default `7`), stages the raw GitLab API responses as context, then opens the `flows/user_activity` Crush pipeline to produce a concise activity report.